GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ### Install Using Group Policy Objects

-You can add COMMON to the **Trusted Root Certificate Authorities** certificate store by using group policy objects.
+You can add COMMON to the **Trusted Root Certification Authorities** certificate store by using group policy objects.

 Microsoft TechNet articles and other online resources outline the general procedures for setting up group policy objects.
 Specific to the installation of COMMON: